TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Experimental_Analysis.md

 - The system must track a drone on campus using its RID signal.
 - The system must display the drone’s ID and location data on the website.
 - The system must demonstrate sufficient range, signal reliability, and detection latency for real-time campus-scale tracking.
-This experiment validates the RF receiver hardware, RID-processing pipeline, and backend detection logic.
+- This experiment validates the RF receiver hardware, RID-processing pipeline, and backend detection logic.

 ### Detailed Procedure

 #### System Setup
-- The receiver hardware and software were installed at the Tucker Stadium announcer’s box, approximately 50 ft above ground level.
+- The receiver hardware and software were installed at the Tucker Stadium press box, approximately 50 ft above ground level.
 - The system was configured to continuously scan for:
-  - Bluetooth RID packets from aftermarket transmitters.
+  - Bluetooth RID packets.
-  - Wi-Fi RID beacons on channel 6 (used by the Parrot Anafi AI drone).
+  - Wi-Fi RID beacons on channel 6.

 #### Transmitters Used
 - Bluetooth RID: Aftermarket Potensic Bluetooth RID transmitter.
-- Wi-Fi RID: Parrot Anafi AI drone (flight disabled; RID active only).
+- Wi-Fi RID: Parrot ANAFI AI drone (flight disabled; RID active only).

 #### Testing Process
 - Two team members walked away from the stadium in a straight line: